Culture and Psychology in London

 Entrance fees for group visits while in London are included in the program fee.
 Group visits within Greater London include the Black Cultural Archives in Brixton, the Freud Museum in Hampstead, and the Bethlem Museum of the Mind in Beckenham.
 During your free time, you will be able to take advantage of numerous London museums that have no entrance fees.
 Students will be provided with public transportation passes that can be used for program travel as well as free travel within central London.

 Open to undergraduate and graduate students from any accredited U.S. college or university.
 Minimum 2.5 GPA required (exceptions considered after submission of a petition).
-Listed prerequisites are any of the following: PSYC 333, 334, 360 or 361, but these can likely be waived with consent of instructor.
+Listed prerequisites are any of the following: PSYC 333, 334, 360 or 361.
+Students without these prerequisites are encouraged to request permission from the faculty director to enroll in the program’s course.

 The course will be taught and led by Marsha McCartney, Ph.D., who is faculty in the Psychology department at KU.